-Here at PTES, we’re delighted that our friends at mammal conservation charity, Vincent Wildlife Trust (VWT), have found and are going to protect a new greater horseshoe bat roost miles from their stronghold, in West Sussex.
-Together, with the Sussex Bat Group (SBG), VWT is buying an old building to protect this newly found breeding colony.
-PTES is delighted to be giving a generous contribution to help save the home of this pioneering breeding colony of bats.
+Here at PTES, we’re delighted that our friends at mammal conservation charity, Vincent Wildlife Trust (VWT), have found and are protecting a new greater horseshoe bat roost miles from their stronghold, in West Sussex.
+Together, with the Sussex Bat Group (SBG), VWT has bought an old building to protect this newly found breeding colony.
+PTES is delighted to have given a generous contribution to help save the home of this pioneering breeding colony of bats.
 The site is 100km east of the bats’ current stronghold in Devon and Dorset – an enormously encouraging sign for a bat that suffered an estimated 90% decline in Britain in the 19th century.

 This is a site we must protect

 Together with VWT and SBG, we’re working hard to safeguard this rare bat species by purchasing and restoring this roost site in Sussex.
 This small colony of greater horseshoe bats has chosen to roost in a classic example of a stone-built Victorian stable block.
-But, unless we act quickly, the property will be put up for sale on the open market.
-The current owners are keen to see the stables pass into the hands of a conservation body and have given VWT and SBG a window of opportunity to raise the purchase price – and keep the bats safe.
-The building is in urgent need of repair, so extra funds are needed for renovation works and some enhancements to make this roost site perfect for the bats.
+The previous owners were keen to see the stables pass into the hands of a conservation body to help keep the bats safe.
+The building was in urgent need of repair and still requires some renovation works and enhancements to make this roost site perfect for the bats.

-The property will be owned and managed by VWT which has unparalleled experience looking after and managing horseshoe bat roost sites.
+The property is owned and managed by VWT, which has unparalleled experience looking after and managing horseshoe bat roost sites.
 VWT is a national wildlife charity which already manages more than 30 reserves for greater and lesser horseshoe bats in Britain and Ireland.
-So we know the bats will be in safe hands.
-Sussex Bat Group members will also be involved, helping to monitor and manage the site.
+So we know the bats are in safe hands.
+Sussex Bat Group members are also involved, in helping to monitor and manage the site.